studying-never-stop/docker-movies-API/README.md

 This repository contains the containerization of the multi-container application illustrated below.

 ### Database Seeding
-I automated the seeding of the application's MongoDB database by creating an init folder with a seed.js file, which defines the initial data to populate the movies collection.
+I automated the seeding of the application's MongoDB database by creating an init folder and adding a seed.js file, which defines the initial data to populate the movies collection.
 Using Docker Compose, I configured the MongoDB container to run the seed.js file upon startup, ensuring the collection is seeded automatically.
-This process eliminates the need for manual data insertion and keeps the dataset consistent across deployments.
+Additionally, I added a volume to persist the database, so that the seeded data remains stored in the database, ensuring consistency of the dataset across deployments.

 ### Multi-Stack
 To support both development and production environments, I configured separate Docker Compose files.